RRIL97/Graphics-Scene-Editor/README.md

 You can clear a bezier curve that was uniquely choosen before for a specific object.

 - choose a bezier curve for the camera -
-The user can choose a unique bezier path for each camera.
-The path is declared via "3" spheres that reside in the 3d world that the user can move with his mouse .  (this spheres only exist when the user chooses the path)
+The user can choose a unique bezier path for the animation camera in the same way as for objects.
-Each camera path is not dependent on any of the other cameras.

 - remove the bezier curve from the camera -
-You can clear a bezier curve that was uniquely choosen before for a specific camera.
+You can clear a bezier curve that was uniquely choosen before for the camera.

 - blur motion option -  (**Bonus feature**)
 This is a bonus option.
 It blures our motion whenever the camera is being moved via the bezier curve to give a unique "movement" effect.